The Gentle (& Best) Way to Scrub

 WHEN SCRUBS GO BAD

 Frequent scrubbing is not good.
 Daily scrubbing is definitely not good.
 Give your skin a break.
-Practise good cleansing and moisturizing and use the scrub to give a helping hand once a week.
+Practise good cleansing and moisturizing and use the scrub to give a helping hand occasionally.
 Overdo it and you will be taking off more than just the top layer of dead skin.
 Our skins have a top protective layer called the acid mantle which protects us from environmental pollutants such as UV, dust, air-conditining, heating, alkaline substances and bacteria.
 Remove this and you leave your skin open to these pollutants plus foreign bodies.

 Even if you don’t impair your fine layer of acid mantle, you could tear your skin with the scrub particles.
 Moreover, if you are prone to spots or have open pores, the particles can get clogged in them and lead to infection and more spots.
 Whenever I see someone with spots I actually prefer that they don’t scrub at all.